glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 * The first call to any of these methods before :Loading: or :Screenshotting: resets the state and sets it to that method's flag, so you always start clean from the one you choose.
 * Subsequent calls add their flags on top, letting you combine multiple asset types.

-Similar to [Origin Presets](#presets) above, This approach makes the code read in an English-like flow and provides an alternative interface if you don't like dealing with bitwise operators.
+Similar to [Origin Presets](#presets) above, this approach makes the code read in an English-like flow and provides an alternative interface if you don't like dealing with bitwise operators.

 | Method | Flag |
 |---|---|